Mississippi State University: Campuses

-Mississippi State's campus is centered on the main quadrangle, called the Drill Field (pictured) due to its heavy use by the Corps of Cadets prior to the end of World War II.
-The Drill Field is defined at its north and south ends by the mirror-image buildings, Lee Hall (the original University building, now the division of languages building, far left in picture below) and Swalm Hall (home to the Dave C. Swalm School of Chemical Engineering, far right in picture below).
+Mississippi State's campus is centered on the main quadrangle, called the Drill Field due to its heavy use by the Corps of Cadets prior to the end of World War II.
+The Drill Field is defined at its north and south ends by the mirror-image buildings, Lee Hall and Swalm Hall.
 Old Main was the original dormitory, west of Lee Hall; it burned in a tragic fire, and was replaced by the Colvard Student Union.
-The largest building fronting the Drill Field is Mitchell Memorial Library.
+The largest building on Drill Field is Mitchell Memorial Library.

-From the Drill Field, the campus radiates in all directions.
-The College of Engineering can be found mostly to the east side of the Drill Field; to the north are the Arts and Sciences, including Computer Science, and the College of Architecture, Art, and Design (CAAD).
-Humanities are found to the south, while Agriculture dominates the west section.
-To the west and northwest are also found the athletic facilities, including Scott Field and the Humphrey Coliseum, or The Hump.